Me and Julio Down by the Schoolyard: Personnel

-Cover versions

-German singer Peter Rainford covered the song in 1973, releasing the single entitled as "Lady Pyjama" in Germany and The Netherlands.
-It was translated into German and arranged by Uli Roever.
-American ska punk band Streetlight Manifesto covered it on their album 99 Songs of Revolution: Vol. 1.

 In popular culture

 The song appears in a montage in the 2001 film The Royal Tenenbaums directed by filmmaker Wes Anderson and on the 2002 re-release edition of the soundtrack.
 It also appears in the 2004 film A Home at the End of the World, over the opening credits of the 2002 film Maid in Manhattan, in 2011's The Simpsons episode "Holidays of Future Passed", in the 2011 film The Muppets, and in the trailer for the 2019 film Missing Link.

-In 1977, Simon himself performed the song on Sesame Street.

-The song plays in the second episode of Saturday Night Live, during a Weekend Update segment where guest host Simon played basketball.
-It was also featured in a 2013 SNL sketch in an episode hosted by Edward Norton paying homage to Wes Anderson as a trailer of a horror film (titled The Midnight Coterie of Sinister Intruders) in his distinct style.

 Simon performed the song with Stephen Colbert on the September 11, 2015, episode of The Late Show.